 In vain you rise early and stay up late, toiling for food to eat,

 for while they sleep, He provides for those He loves.

 – Psalm 127:1-2

 Lately I’ve been learning to embrace my limitations.

 This is largely because of Peter Scazzero’s The Emotionally Healthy Church, a book I highly recommend.
 Sometimes I put so much pressure on myself to be perfect.
 To right all the wrongs I see.
 To heal all the people in my vicinity.
 And I just can’t do it.
-I’m just not capable.
+I’m just not capable of doing it all.

 It may seem obvious, but many of us, especially in the church, seem to forget this simple fact.
 We confuse Jesus’ command to “seek first the Kingdom” with a mandate bring the Kingdom.
 As if that were something we could actually do on our own.
 We think that we are supposed to rescue the world when that is God’s job.